 Any of these activities could cause the toxin to spread to unintended areas and weaken its effects.

-Don’t even fly for a few days after your Botox.
+Don’t even fly for a few days after your anti-wrinkle treatment.
 The pressure can negatively affect the toxins and how they move under the surface of your skin.

-Unlike surgical procedures, Botox injections are not permanent.
+Unlike surgical procedures, anti-wrinkle injections are not permanent.

 You’ll notice the results within 3 days but it can take up to 2 weeks for the full effect to kick in.

 How long it lasts is different for everyone.
 Most injections last between 3 and 6 months, with the average being 4.

 It also depends on what areas were injected and how many units were used.
 The quality of the treatment is also important.